Kourtney Kardashian & Younes Bendjima Spending Time Together, But Aren’t Official, Per ‘People’

 As previously reported by the Inquisitr, Kourtney Kardashian’s sisters, Kim and Khloe, are said to be unhappy about Kourt and Younes’ reunion.
 Sources recently told TMZ that the famous sisters believe that Bendjima tipped off the paparazzi as to where he and Kardashian would be on Monday night so that their photographs would be taken and plastered all over the internet.

-Khloe and Kim Kardashian allegedly believe that Younes Bendjima is trying to suck every last drop of fame from his relationship with Kourtney, and that he had been tipping off the paparazzi throughout his entire relationship with Kardashian in hopes of using the romance to garner more fame for himself.
+Khloe and Kim Kardashian allegedly believe that Younes Bendjima is trying to suck every last drop of fame from his relationship with Kourtney and that he had been tipping off the paparazzi throughout his entire relationship with Kardashian in hopes of using the romance to garner more fame for himself.

-All the while, Radar Online reports that Kris Jenner is absolutely loving all of the drama, because she knows it could translate into some big ratings for Keeping Up with the Kardashians.
+All the while, Radar Online reports that Kris Jenner is absolutely loving all of the drama because she knows it could translate into some big ratings for Keeping Up with the Kardashians.

 “Kris just wants ratings for the new season, which they are filming right now.
 She told Kourtney to stay unpredictable so she remains relevant,” an insider dished.

-Neither Kourtney Kardashian nor Younes Bendjima have spoken out about their reunion or the state of their relationship following their meetup on Monday night, but fans are dying to know if they’re back together or not.
+Neither Kourtney Kardashian nor Younes Bendjima has spoken out about their reunion or the state of their relationship following their meetup on Monday night, but fans are dying to know if they’re back together or not.